 When unit and driver are factory mounted on a common baseplate, the assembly will have been properly aligned and is to be treated as a unit for leveling purposes.
-Satisfactory installation can be obtained by setting the baseplate on a concrete slep that is rigid and free of vibration, and leveling the top of the base care 0000000 revisions 2014 Ms/G-Convisi 11000.

-slab must be provided with suitable anchor bolts.
-The use of

-grouting under and partly inside the leveled and shimmed base is recommended.
+Satisfactory concrete slab that is rigid and free of vibration, and leveling the top of the base carefully in two directions so that it is free of twist.
+The slab must be provided with suitable anchor bolts.
+The use of grouting under and partly inside the leveled and shimmed base is recommended.